petedejoy/documentation/v2/clickstream/destinations/acquisio.md

 ## Why send data to Acquisio using Astronomer Clickstream?

 Having your user event data incorporated into your marketing automation can be invaluable.
-Knowing exactly how your users are interacting with your site and mobile apps can provide more robust A/B experimentation results, generate insights regarding ad effectiveness, and highlight your customer acquision data.
+Knowing exactly how your users are interacting with your site and mobile appplications can provide more robust A/B experimentation results, generate insights regarding ad effectiveness, and highlight your customer acquision data.

 ## Getting Started with Acquisio and Astronomer Clickstream